Malta is landscapes like no other & elegant architecture.

 If you choose to drive to the airport, you’ll find a choice of seven car parks, which are all easily available from the terminal by foot or via the free courtesy shuttle bus.
 Book a parking space online in advance and save up to 70%.

 If taking public transport is more your style, you will find bus and coach services running directly to the airport from all over the UK.
-If you choose to take the train, a free and frequent Air-Rail link from the station takes you to the terminal in just two minutes.
+If you choose to take the train, a free and frequent Air-Rail link from the station takes you to the terminal in just minutes.

 Whether you want to do some window shopping, or you’ve left some bits to the last minute, Birmingham Airport has great shops for you to browse.
-Check out World Duty Free for great savings, grab a magazine and a bag of sweets for the plane from WHSmith, and even get some new jewellery at Pandora or Accessorize.
+Check out World Duty Free for great savings, grab a magazine and a bag of sweets for the plane from WHSmith, and even get some new jewellery at Accessorize.
 If you’re looking to spruce up your wardrobe before your flight to Malta, you’ll find fashion stores like Kurt Geiger too.

 We’ve got five airport lounges , where you can enjoy complimentary food and drinks, unlimited WiFi and great runway views before you fly, so why not take advantage and pre-book your entry?